Please pardon the appearance of our website, as we undergo design changes to improve it. Thank you!

 As a result, states across the country have begun considering proposals to move general revenue deposits out of the large multi-national banks that dominate the banking business today, and use them to capitalize a new local public structure, a public bank, with the mission of growing their local economies.
 These public banks — also known as partnership banks — would protect government investment and be accountable to the public.

-Such a bank could be modeled on the 95-year-old and very successful public Bank of North Dakota (BND), which over the period of its existence has contributed to the health of local community banks, state budgets, medium and small businesses, and job growth.
-In fact, North Dakota was the only state to not take an economic downturn during the Great Recession.
+Such a bank could be modeled on the 98-year-old and very successful publicly owned Bank of North Dakota (BND), which over the period of its existence has contributed to the health of local community banks, state budgets, medium and small businesses, and job growth.
+In fact, North Dakota was the only state to not take an economic downturn during the Great Recession of 2008.
 While other states were experiencing large government budget deficits and sharp reductions in investment in local economies, the BND increased its lending into the economy, employment actually increased, and the state experienced record budget surpluses.

-The conference was well attended — with over 120 registrants.
-It informed Colorado citizens – public officials and their constituents – about:
+The January 2015 conference informed Colorado citizens, public officials and their constituents – about:

 - The dominance of the large, multi-national banks in our economy with their often abusive, fraudulent, and sometimes criminal operations

-- The bold story about a new, sustainable economy based on respect, compassion, dignity, and democracy, and
+- The bold story about a new, sustainable economy based on respect, compassion, dignity, and democracy

 - The ability to help kick-start the implementation of public banking through the power of our diversity and numbers

 Public banks support Main Street, not Wall Street – by supporting community banks, growing small businesses, creating jobs, and lowering government debt.
-Attend our conference and learn more from our nationally renowned speakers:
+Watch the videos of our entire conference and learn more from our nationally renowned and local speakers:

 - Nomi Prins